 At this time meetings are regularly held in six or seven different places within a few miles of Dunbar.
 They may be called revival meetings, as the conversion f sinners and the salvation of souls are earnestly prayed for in them all.
-Most of them are conducted entirely by two or three of our Dunbar friends, fishermen, or others, lately brought to Christ, or newly baptized with the Spirit.
-At all, or nearly all f them, fruit has been reared, precious souls have been awakened or converted.
-In many places the country people are very anxious to receive visits from our Dunbar friends, and -flock to the meetings -which they hold.
+Most of them are conducted entirely by two or three of our Dunbar friends, fishermen, or others lately brought to Christ, or newly baptized with the Spirit.
+At all, or nearly all of them, fruit has been reared, precious souls have been awakened or converted.
+In many places the country people are very anxious to receive visits from our Dunbar friends and flock to the meetings which they hold.
 At Gateside and Kirklandhill, especially, the attendance at the meetings is very large, and the interest in religion very deep.
-At the latter place, there is now a lengthened service every Sabbath evening, attended by fully three hundred persons, conducted chiefly by a brother minister and myself, with the cordial assistance f our earnest Christian friends, who broke ground -with such success in the neighbouring hamlet of Gateside.
+At the latter place, there is now a lengthened service every Sabbath evening, attended by fully three hundred persons, conducted chiefly by a brother minister and myself, with the cordial assistance of our earnest Christian friends, who broke ground with such success in the neighbouring hamlet of Gateside.